History of Economy Research Blog (HERB) discussion series 2020-21 on the theme of 'work'

 11 May 2021: Kate Osborne: ‘The Great Elizabethan Bake Off!
 Baking in sixteenth century Exeter’ [Kate completed a PhD on Elizabethan Exeter’s social structure and topography in 2015 and is currently a postdoctoral researcher on the Exeter ‘Hidden cities’ project led by Fabrizio Nervola]

-25 May 2021: Charmian Mansell, 'Reconstructing Socio-Economic Networks of Care in Early Modern England' [Charmian Mansell is a British Academy Postdoctoral Research Fellow at the University of Cambridge.
+25 May 2021: Charmian Mansell, ‘The devill & pox rott them all’: networks of care in early modern England [Charmian Mansell is a British Academy Postdoctoral Research Fellow at the University of Cambridge.
 Her research interests lie in recovering the everyday experiences and socio-economic identities of ordinary people in early modern England using court depositions.]

 8 June 2021: Gijs Dreijer: ‘The liability of the shipmaster and the changing nature of maritime employment in the Southern Low Countries (15th-16th centuries)’.
 [Gijs is in the final stages of completing his PhD as part of Maria Fusaro’s AveTransRisk project.
 He focuses on the use of General Average (a way of spreading shipping costs) in the Southern Low Countries]

 Each blog (1000-2000 words) will be pre-circulated.
 The online discussion session will last for one hour, with time at the start to read (or reread) the blog.
 There will be an assigned discussant for each paper (who will be the presenter of the previous blog), who will start the discussion with some pre-prepared questions.
 This will be followed by an open discussion in which everyone is encouraged to take part.

 After the discussion the blog will be edited and then uploaded onto the blog section of the department website.